ChiaraTarenghi/stroke-dashboard/README.md

 - Features: demographic, lifestyle, and health risk factors
 - Target: `stroke` (1 = stroke, 0 = no stroke)

+⚠️ **Note**: Due to file size/licensing, the dataset is **not included** in this repository.
+To run the dashboard locally, download the CSV from Kaggle and place it in:

+stroke-dashboard/data/healthcare-dataset-stroke-data.csv
 ---

 ## 🚀 Features